baolinyang1/CMPT470Project/README.md

 - https://www.worldscientific.com/doi/abs/10.1142/S0218194021400192

 ## **Folder Descriptions**
-- codes: Contains all codes used in the project
+- codes: Contains all the codes used in the project
-- dataset: Contains all the dataset to be analyzed
+- dataset: Contains the dataset to be analyzed